jmaasch/giardia-swab-detection/README.md

 # Rectal swabs as an alternative sample collection method to bulk stool for the real-time PCR detection of *Giardia duodenalis*

+**Project goals:**
-**Project goals:** 1) To develop a protocol for DNA isolation from rectal swabs for qPCR detection of enteric parasites and to validate this protocol by comparing the validity of qPCR diagnosis by paired rectal swab and bulk stool samples.
-2) To assess the validity and reproducibility of qPCR diagnosis of the parasite *Giardia duodenalis* by DNA isolated from rectal swabs collected in rural Boboye Department, Dosso Region, Niger.
+1. To develop a protocol for DNA isolation from rectal swabs for qPCR detection of enteric parasites.
+2. To validate this protocol by comparing the validity of qPCR diagnosis by paired rectal swab and bulk stool samples.
+3. To assess the validity and reproducibility of qPCR diagnosis of the parasite *Giardia duodenalis* by DNA isolated from rectal swabs collected in rural Boboye Department, Dosso Region, Niger.

 **Study authors:** Jacqueline R. M. A. Maasch<sup>1</sup>, Ahmed M. Arzika<sup>2</sup>, Catherine Cook<sup>3</sup>, Elodie Lebas<sup>3</sup>, Nils Pilotte<sup>1,4</sup>, Jessica R. Grant<sup>1</sup>, Steven A. Williams<sup>1, 4</sup>, Jeremy D. Keenan<sup>3</sup>, Thomas M. Lietman<sup>3</sup>, Kristen Aiemjoy<sup>3, 5</sup>